quantumlib/Stim/doc/sinter_api.md

             discarded a task is not an error.
         seconds: The amount of CPU core time spent sampling the tasks, in seconds.
+        classified_errors: Defaults to None.
+When data is collecting using `--split_errors`, this counter has keys corresponding to observed symptoms and values corresponding to how often those errors occurred.
+The total of all the values is equal to the total number of errors.
+For example, the key 'E_E' means observable 0 and observable 2 flipped.
     """
     strong_id: str
     decoder: str